Photo credit Mirasha

 As things stand right now, some of Health Canada’s restrictions on the use of Mifegymiso are standing in the way of realizing its potential.
 In response, the current restrictions are being publicly criticized by several physicians, colleges of pharmacists, researchers, activists, stakeholders and sexual and reproductive rights organizations, including Action Canada for Sexual Health and Rights.

-While we continue to await the SNDS decision regarding the removal of restrictions imposed on the prescribing and distribution of Mifegymiso, Health Canada announced on May 18th of 2017 that they no longer required a mandatory training for pharmacists to be able to dispense Mifegymiso.
+While we continue to await the SNDS decision regarding the removal of restrictions imposed on the prescribing and distribution of Mifegymiso, changes are happening on many fronts.
+In May 2017, Health Canada announced that they no longer required a mandatory training to be able to prescribe and dispense Mifegymiso.
 They also clarified that Provincial and Territorial professional bodies representing doctors and pharmacists were to determine distribution systems which also alleviated barriers created by the physician only dispensing originally mandated by Health Canada.